Alcohol Use Disorder

 Alcohol Use Disorder is defined by the DSM-5 as a problematic pattern of drinking that results in clinically significant impairment or distress, which takes the form of two or more of the following situations within a 12-month period:

-- Drinking more or for a longer period than intended
+- Drinking more than intended, or doing so for a longer period of time than intended

 - Continually wanting or attempting unsuccessfully to cut down or stop drinking